PsCustomObject/terraforming-my-career/reading-notes/terraform-up-and-running.md

 ---

-- [ ] ✅ Pros of IAC over GUI:
-  - Declarative: focus on *what*, not *how*
-  - Versionable
-  - Reproducible

----

 ## 🧱 Chapter 1 – Why Terraform and DevOps

 **DevOps** enables faster, more reliable application delivery by promoting automation, repeatability, and collaboration.
 The classic *“it worked on my machine”* problem is mitigated by making both code and infrastructure reproducible.